universal-packages/universal-documentation/docs/tutorials/todo-list/testing.md

 ## Testing the TodoItemsController

-Lets write some tests for the `TodoItemsController` class.
-For this we will run our app using the core-jest tools and doing the requests to the core application.
-This approach let us hit our app functionality exactly as in the real word usage.
+Let's write some tests for the `TodoItemsController` class.
+For this, we will run our app using the core-jest tools and make requests to the core application.
+This approach lets us test our app's functionality exactly as in real-world usage.

 Create a new file <js-only> `tests/controllers/TodoItemsController.test.js` </js-only><ts-only> `tests/controllers/TodoItemsController.test.ts` </ts-only> with the following content: